vaibhavrajput07/Spotify/README.md

-#this is Spotify-clone. made by me during the course learning.
+This is a Spotify clone made by me during my course learning.
+In this project, I used HTML and CSS technologies.